cirrusflyer275ds/ctx-eor-site/docs/customer-staff-dashboards.md

 # Customer Dashboard

-Welcome to your **CTX-EOR Customer Dashboard**.
+Welcome to your **Hireway Customer Dashboard**.
 Here you can monitor all your active trials, review onboarding progress, and take action when needed.

 ---